insin/nwb/docs/Plugins.md

 Given the above, nwb will create these additional Webpack loaders:

-1. A `sass-pipeline` loader which handles the app's own `.scss` and chains the following loaders:
+1. A `sass-pipeline` loader which handles the app's own `.scss` and `.sass` files and chains the following loaders:

   - sass (id: `sass`)
     - postcss (id: `sass-postcss`)
       - css (`sass-css`)
         - style `sass-style` (only when serving)

-1. A `vendor-sass-pipeline` loader which handles `.scss` required from node_modules, using the same chain of loaders with different ids:
+1. A `vendor-sass-pipeline` loader which handles `.scss` and `.sass` required from node_modules, using the same chain of loaders with different ids:

   - sass (id: `vendor-sass`)
     - postcss (id: `vendor-sass-postcss`)